-The Plaza - created by the demolition of workshops prior to the formation of the Trustthe Harbour Trust, will continue as a multi-purpose space for a broad range of uses, such as events, cultural activities, market stalls, and the display of boats (Refer to Policy 48).
+The Plaza - created by the demolition of workshops prior to the formation of the Harbour Trust, will continue as a multi-purpose space for a broad range of uses, such as events, cultural activities, market stalls, and the display of boats (Refer to Policy 48).

-Improvements are being made to Tthe area requires improvements-to cater for safe, unrestricted public access.
-This work will include in improvements have been made in the collection and treatment of in the drainage and treatment of stormwater, and the treatment of uneven surfaces and trip hazards.
+Improvements are being made to the area to cater for safe, unrestricted public access.
+Improvements have been made in the collection and treatment of stormwater, and the treatment of uneven surfaces and trip hazards.
 These treatments will be used to facilitate interpretation of past structures, buildings and uses; the main service spine that extended along the entire length of the apron; and former shorelines.
 Shade will be provided in a manner that is in keeping with the robust, industrial character of the island and the precinct.
 In-ground planting is precluded by the requirement to retain the integrity of paving and to avoid disturbing contaminants.